2019 San Francisco mayoral election: Campaign

-Ellen Lee Zhou was the conservative candidate in the race, running a campaign with pro-Donald Trump and pro-NRA messaging.
+Ellen Lee Zhou was the conservative candidate in the race, running a campaign with pro-Donald Trump and pro-gun messaging.
 Her campaign also criticized the city government's handling of homelessness.
 Shortly before the election, she erected a billboard on Dore Street featuring a caricature of Breed that many San Francisco politicians described as racist.

 Joel Ventresca was endorsed by the San Francisco Green Party.

 Results

 The election used instant-runoff voting, also known as ranked-choice voting.
 However, Breed was reelected with a majority of the vote in the first round, and no transferring of votes was required.
 Although California municipal elections are nonpartisan, Ellen Lee Zhou, the second-place finisher and a self-described Republican, had the best performance for a candidate of her party in a San Francisco mayoral race since John Barbagelata in 1975.

 Future

 In November 2022, San Francisco voters approved Proposition H, moving all future citywide elections to years that are multiples of four (thereby coinciding with presidential elections), beginning with 2024, and extending for one year the terms of incumbent citywide officeholders, including Breed.
 As a result, the mayoral term resulting from the 2019 election will now expire in January 2025 instead of January 2024 as originally planned.